srinurajana/git-hub-1/README.md

 # git-hub-1
-this is my irst repository
+this is my first repository
 pepared for software evalution author - srinu rajana